Skip to main content

 A. Enclomiphene (The Signal Booster)

-For many men, especially those under 45, injections are unnecessary.
+For many men, particularly those under 45, injections are unnecessary.
 Enclomiphene is a medication that signals your brain to make more of your own testosterone.

 • Why we use it: It preserves your own machinery.
 No needles, no testicular shrinkage, and fertility stays intact.